Skip to content

 checkWalletSecurity('0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045')

-console.log('Security check completed:', result)
+.then(result => console.log('Security check completed:', result))

-console.error('Security check failed:', error)
+.catch(error => console.error('Security check failed:', error))

 The REST API is live today.
-The browser extension and SDK are in pre-release — install instructions reflect their current status.
+The browser extension and SDK are in pre-release — instructions reflect their current status.

-Authenticate with a bearer token, hit the v1 endpoints from any language.
+Authenticate with a bearer token.
+Hit the v1 endpoints from any language.
 No install step.

 curl -H "Authorization: Bearer ag_..." \